 Separate project stages

-Horizontal swimlanes often are used to represent stages of a project.
-When we complete a task in the first swimlane, the system takes it to a backlog of the second and assigns it accordingly.
+Horizontal swimlanes are often used to represent stages of a project.
+When we complete a task in the first swim lane, the system takes it to a backlog of the second and assigns it accordingly.
 An example can be manufacturing and quality control.
 Using swimlanes to represent stages works best if all stages have the same process.

-Therefore swimlanes are not enough to define an Advanced Kanban board.
+Therefore, swimlanes are not enough to define an Advanced Kanban board.
 It is rather multiple parallel lines without a second dimension than a two-dimensional plane.

-Fully Advanced Kanban.
+Fully Advanced Kanban

-No doubt – for more complex processes fixed swimlanes are not enough.
+No doubt – for more complex processes, fixed swimlanes are not enough.
 Think about involving distributed teams, dividing projects into stages, and process into smaller steps.
 Kanban in the context of knowledge work requires unlimited columns+swimlanes combinations.
 And we need to switch them fast, in a few clicks.
 This is where any physical board usually reaches its limits of the ability to visualize and becomes too difficult to maintain.

 It is quite usual to divide larger tasks into small subtasks or to-do lists.
 When we pull a large task to the next stage, subtasks just follow.
-But smaller tasks usually have their own schedule and are not ready for the next step at the same time.
+However, smaller tasks usually have their own schedule and are not ready for the next step at the same time.
 Traditional Kanban systems have limitations of work details management.
-They force you to choose either look only at high-level work or at the detailed level of work.
+They force you to choose either to look only at high-level work or at the detailed level of work.

-Advanced Kanban board below illustrates a solution for visualizing the full process including management of subtasks.
+The Advanced Kanban board below illustrates a solution for visualizing the full process, including the management of subtasks.
 We represent bigger units of work with reduced details during the planning and prioritization phases.
 When we move them to WIP (Work In Progress) they unfold into details and start showing smaller items in swimlanes.

 Professional work management systems like Teamhood represent rows and columns as two axes of freedom.
-This way we maintain relationships, tackle complexity, and visualize a large amount of work on one digital kanban board.
+This way, we maintain relationships, tackle complexity, and visualize a large amount of work on one digital kanban board.

 Digital Advanced Kanban solutions offer a universal platform for planning and teamwork.
 Companies provided with an easy and visual tool have unlimited ability to visualize anything.
 In addition to rows and columns, there is the possibility to use card colors, tags and assign tasks to employees.
 Adding advanced filters to this mix, users can toggle views with a few clicks between global scope, personal assignments, and team priorities.

 With Teamhood it can take less than five minutes to create an Advanced Kanban board.
 It is made to be as easy to start, just as a regular whiteboard.
 Just list down your process and subprocess steps (columns) and define categories (rows).
 If the board doesn’t look fitting to your needs, try another one.